How Much Does It Cost to Fill in a Pool in 2025?

 3. Divide the volume by 27 to express it in cubic yards (53).

-Here are estimated costs based on an average range of $8 to $12 per cubic yard for structural fill dirt, not including labor or other costs:
+Here are estimated costs for filling in a pool based on an average range of $5 to $15 per cubic yard for structural fill dirt, not including labor or other costs:

 Labor

-Labor costs involved with hiring local demolition contractors can vary widely depending on the complexity of the project and local rates.
+Labor prices swing based on project complexity and local rates.
 Pool size, accessibility, and other factors influence the complexity and final cost.

 Debris Removal

-The type of pool you’re removing and how you choose to fill it impacts the final cost.
-Smaller pools require less filling and are usually on the low end of the average cost at around $2,000 while removing a large in-ground pool and filling in the area can cost upwards of $19,000.
+The type of pool you’re removing and how you choose to fill it impact the final cost.
+Smaller pools require less filling and are on the low end of the cost range at $2,000, while removing a large in-ground pool and filling in the area can cost upwards of $19,000.

 The cost difference for a pool with a deck accounts for any landscaping, backfill, or excavating of a sand base that may influence expenses.

-The process of removal takes between one to four hours and starts by draining the pool with a sewer pump.
-After extraction, demolition services unscrew and unbolt the pool walls before completing the removal with a hand tool.
+The removal process takes between one and four hours and begins by draining the pool using a sewer pump.
+After extraction, demolition services unscrew and unbolt the pool walls, then complete the removal using a hand tool.
 Finally, the debris is hauled away either through a dumpster rental or by hiring a removal crew.

 Homeowners with in-ground pools can opt for either a partial fill-in or full pool removal.
-Removing a swimming pool costs between $4,000 and $19,000, while partial filling costs an average of $4,500 to $6,250.
+Removing a swimming pool costs between $2,000 and $19,000, while partial filling costs between $2,000 and $7,000.
 In-ground pool removal takes one to seven days to complete.

 The pool’s material can influence the cost of the removal project.
 The additional cost factor accounts for the labor associated with the fill-in.
 Some materials require additional steps and are more time-intensive compared to others.